 How do you grow?
 What catalyzes change for you?
 Are you self-reflective?

 Key word: "sparked."
 They want the moment that initiated growth, not the entire journey.
-You don't need to have "finished" growing—showing the beginning of transformation is enough.
+Showing the beginning of transformation is enough.

 💡 Pro Tip: Most Flexible Prompt

-This is one of the most versatile prompts.
+This is the most versatile prompt.
 Almost any story can be framed as "something that led to personal growth."
-If you have a great story but aren't sure which prompt fits, this is often your answer.
+If unsure which prompt fits, this is often your answer.

 Topic of Fascination